BrettskiPy/mort/README.md

 Players have the choice of 4 instanced PVM portal groupings.
 Every portal grouping (after the first) will have an increased chance of a PVP encounter and increased PVM loot chances.
 When a player selects a portal their soul will attempt to travel to the
 PVM instance location specified by the portal name.
 During travel, a player's soul can be intercepted by "Soul Interceptors".
-If your soul is intercepted by an Interceptor, there will be a chance your soul will protected via a "Soul Protector" (if enabled).
+If your soul is intercepted by an Interceptor, there will be a chance your soul will be protected via a "Soul Protector" (if enabled).
 This will allow another player of a similar level to fight in your place for you!
 This option can be turned off and is
 <ins>not</ins> guaranteed to work.